xremix/ng-xGallerify/README.md

 # ng-xGallerify

-A lightweight, responsive, amazing looking photo gallery, based on [Angular](https://angular.io/)
+**A lightweight, responsive, amazing looking photo gallery, based on [Angular](https://angular.io/).**

+The row based design is very appealing, as it highlights landscape photos and allows it to show a beautiful image grid with no waste of space.

 - Responsive *wip*
 - Simple to use
 - Lightweight
 - Customizable
+- Beautiful row based design
 - Based on Flexbox
 - Works with Angular
 - [jQuery](https://github.com/xremix/xGallerify) (Original Project) and [AngularJS](https://github.com/JohnnyTheTank/angular-xGallerify) version available